 - waking early morning

-The thing is, this baby wasn't tired enough to go to sleep in the first place and was simply resisting all settling attempts as a result.
-By the time you'd gotten them to sleep, it would have been almost 2 hours since they woke from their last nap and if you'd tried to put them down at THAT point, they would have settled much easier and in record timing.
+The thing is, in this case your little one actually wasn't tired enough to go to sleep in the first place and was resisting all settling attempts as a result.
+By the time you'd gotten them to sleep, it would have been almost 2 hours since they woke from their last nap and if you'd tried to put them down at THAT point, settling them to sleep would have been much quicker and easier.

 The Sleepy Baby will go to sleep if you do anything to actively settle them.
 Easily.
-They'll probably fall asleep feeding or while you're winding them...
-Except they'll then wake 20/30/45 minutes later and you will have JUST made a sandwich and a cup of tea.
-This baby was easy to settle because rocking is nice and calming and it was within their sleep window, but this baby wasn't tired enough to have a longer sleep because they had had too little awake time and simply were not tired enough.
+They'll probably fall asleep feeding or while you're winding them.
+Except then they'll then wake 20/30/45 minutes later when you will have JUST made a sandwich and a cup of tea.

-Across the space of a day, an undertired baby will end up either catnapping in short bursts leading to overtiredness come bedtime at night OR nap well but then be extremely difficult to get to bed at night (because they just need some awake time).
+Across the space of a day, an undertired baby will end up either catnapping in short bursts, causing them to become overtired by bedtime, OR they will nap well throughout the day but then be extremely difficult to get to bed at night because they are undertired and need more awake time.

 An undertired baby generally looks like this: